-- Oral Sedation (a halcyon pill taken by mouth) is safe, convenient and economical.
+Oral Sedation.
+A sedative pill taken by mouth, is safe, convenient and economical.
 When administered by a qualified dentist such as our dentist, Oral sedation can be more effective and deliver a deeper relaxation state than other forms of sedation.
 When you come for your free initial consultation, the dentist will review your medical history and will determine if oral sedation is the best sedation option for you.

 The Oral Sedation Procedure

 The procedure is simple.
 When you arrive for your treatment you will be given an oral sedative which will put you into a relaxed and comfortable state.
 You will be awake but very drowsy.
 The time you spend in the dentists chair will feel like minutes.
 Before you know it the procedure is over and you will have little recollection of the entire experience.

 Nitrous Oxide is one of the safest and the lightest forms of sedation available.
 It is non-allergenic and non-irritating.

 The gas also tends to reduce gag reflexes and saliva flow.
 Patients will feel totally relaxed during their treatment when sedated with nitrous oxide.